AdityaUpadhyay2610/grocart-webapp/README.md

 # GroCart 🛒

-GroCart is a premium, high-fidelity grocery delivery web dashboard built with React and Vite.
-It offers a highly polished, responsive shopping experience with client-side routing, user authentication, location-aware services, real-time weather integration, dynamic seasonal theme overlays, and robust cart & order workflows.
+GroCart is a premium, high-fidelity grocery delivery web dashboard built with React 19, TypeScript, and Vite.
+It offers a highly polished, responsive shopping experience with a robust **Clean Architecture**, role-based authentication (Admin, Retailer, and Customer), real-time weather integration, dynamic seasonal theme overlays, and robust cart & order workflows.

 ---